 MAJOR PROJECTS/INITIATIVES COUNCIL ROLE Work in partnership with the community, to advocate and secure funding for the ANZAC Park Warracknabeal redevelopment.
 Advocate Work in partnership with the community to advocate and secure funding for Murtoa Recreation Reserve Community Centre redevelopment.
 Advocate Partner Support Recreation Reserves and Sporting Clubs to enact their Master Plans where co-contributions are provided to apply for funding opportunities.
 Partner Deliver We will advocate for high security recreational water to maintain our weir pools and lakes.
-Advocacy Consolidation of transfer stations, and diversification of waste and recycling collection processes and services.
-Deliver Urban township tree planting to mitigate heat impacts, address climate change for to beatify our Shire.
+Advocacy Investigate alternatives to transfer station waste and recycling collection, to meet our diverse community needs, that is financially sustainable now and into the future.
+Deliver Urban township tree planting to mitigate heat impacts, address climate change to beautify our Shire.
 Deliver